TFong1/sf_crime/gcp/README.md

 ## Introduction

 Google Cloud Platform (GCP) is used to house our data lake and data warehouse for this project.
-The Airflow DAG will upload parquet files to the Google Cloud Storage (GCS) bucket.
+The Airflow Directed Acyclic Graph (DAG) will upload parquet files to the Google Cloud Storage (GCS) bucket.
 Let's set up our Google Cloud environment.

 ## Logon / Create Google Cloud Account